How Google May Use Synonym Substitutions to Rewrite Queries

 For instance, someone searching for [New York Yankees stadium] was likely searching for results that involved “baseball” since queries that included “New York Yankees” and “stadium” also often included the term “baseball.”

-That patent didn’t use the term “co-occur” nor did it explain how a knowledge base might be used to substitute entities that might be in the same categories like this one does, but the idea that a shared context like entity categories can be used to trigger entity substitutions in a query is interesting.
+That patent didn’t use the term “co-occur” nor did it explain how a knowledge base might be used to substitute entities that might be in the same categories like this one does, but the idea that a shared context like entity categories can be used to trigger synonym substitutions in a query is interesting.

 It’s worth spending time with both patents and reading through each of them multiple times and thinking about how they are being used.